Mass Varying Neutrinos in Supernovae: Results and Discussion

 \section{Results and Discussion}

-It is possible to constraint the oscillation parameters, such as the mixing angle and the mass-squared difference, from the SN1987A data \cite{k,i,b}.
+It is possible to constrain the oscillation parameters, such as the mixing angle and the squared mass difference, from the SN1987A data \cite{k,i,b} in a number of ways.
 One of them comes from the spectrum of the observed events, probably dominated by $\bar\nu_e$.
 From the observed energy spectrum of SN1987A, the analysis from Kamiokande indicate that the temperature of $\bar\nu_e$ is lower than the expectation~\cite{murayama}.
-The second constraint is based that the expanding envelope driven by thermal neutrino wind of the supernova is a possible site of heavy nuclei formation beyond iron (r-process nucleosynthesis).
-Since the $\nu_e$ and $\bar\nu_e$ conversion into a sterile state (or even into an active state) are different, the fraction of neutrons to protons, determined by $\bar\nu_e + p \rightarrow e^+ + n$ and $\nu_e + n \rightarrow e^- + p$, is modified by the oscillation mechanism in a radius of about a hundred kilometers.
+The second constraint comes from the expanding envelope driven by thermal neutrino wind of the supernova which is a possible site of heavy nuclei formation beyond iron (r-process nucleosynthesis).
+Since the $\nu_e$ and $\bar\nu_e$ conversion into a sterile state (or even into an active state) happens in different rates, the fraction of neutrons to protons, determined by $\bar\nu_e + p \rightarrow e^+ + n$ and $\nu_e + n \rightarrow e^- + p$, is modified by the oscillation mechanism in a radial distance from the center of the star of about a hundred kilometers.
 Related to this constraint, a very simple bound is $Y_e < 0.5$, which can be extracted from Eq.~(\ref{eq13}) simply considering a very neutron-rich environment~\cite{nuas,Nunokawa:1997ct}.
-In~\cite{Nunokawa:1997ct}, it is shown that $Y_e$ has a dependence on the neutrino oscillations probabilities by
+In~\cite{Nunokawa:1997ct} it is shown that $Y_e$ has a dependence on the neutrino oscillations probabilities given by

-given in Eq.~(17) of \cite{Nunokawa:1997ct}), where $P_{\bar\nu}$ and $P_\nu$ are, respectively, the survival probabilities of anti-neutrinos and neutrinos.
-From this expression, we clearly see that it is possible to constraint the oscillation parameters from $Y_e < 0.5$.
-Also in \cite{murayama}, it is also discussed another constraint based on the fact that the first or the second event of Kamiokande could be related with $\nu_e$.
+where $P_{\bar\nu}$ and $P_\nu$ are, respectively, the survival probabilities of anti-neutrinos and neutrinos.
+From this expression, we clearly see that it is possible to constrain the oscillation parameters from $Y_e < 0.5$.
+In \cite{murayama}, it is also discussed another constraint based on the fact that the first or the second event of Kamiokande could be related with $\nu_e$.
+Recent analysis of SN1987A data can constrain the $\bar\nu_e$ supernova emission model~\cite{pagliaroli}.

 We divide this section into two parts.
 The first one concerns the analysis of the oscillation of active electronic (anti)neutrinos to sterile (anti)neutrinos.
-In the second section we discuss the possible limits imposed by r-process nucleosynthesis in the oscillation space parameter.
-We emphasize that we are seeking changes caused by our MaVaN model, presented in section \ref{mavan}.
+In the second section we discuss the possible limits imposed by r-process nucleosynthesis in the oscillation parameter space.
+In these subsections we will compare the case of MaVaN scenario, presented in section \ref{mavan}, with the case of standard oscillations.